KernFerm/VSC-Auto-Installer/README.md

 ```
 Set-ExecutionPolicy Bypass -Scope Process
 ```

-- if message pops up click `Y` then enter
+- If a message pops up, click `Y` then enter.
 - Then, run the script again:

 ```
 .\VisualStudioCode+Auto-Setup.ps1
 ```

 ### 🛠️ Script Functionality